 Although visiting Ireland in September is nice and straightforward, there are some need-to-knows that’ll make your visit that bit more enjoyable.

-Below, you’ll find info on the weather in Ireland during this month along with some handy info to get you up to speed.
+Below, you’ll find info on the weather in Ireland in September along with some handy info to get you up to speed.

 1. The weather

 The weather in Ireland in September, as is the case with every month in Ireland, can be unpredictable.
-Average high temperatures in Ireland in September tend to hover around 13°C and average lows tend to sit at 9°C.
+Although this month tends to be good weather-wise, there have been exceptions.

 At the beginning of the month, the sun rises at 06:41 and it sets at 20:14.
 This means you’ve around 12.5 hours of daylight to explore, which makes planning your Ireland itinerary much easier.

 September is autumn in Ireland, which means the school year has resumed and many of the tourists that will have visited during peak season will have flown home.